tienery/Expressor/README.md

 So what has been done so far?
 None of it yet...

-The project is in early stages, I'm currently fighting with code structure to figure out how I should layout the parse function.
+The project is in early stages and not yet complete.